modestlearner/Django_website---First/README.md

 Aura is an application that lets you upload , store , play your music.
 You can listen to your songs from any device anywhere in the world.
+(**This is a raw html website without any css or javascript only posted to check the powerful functionality of Django**)

 # GETTING STARTED